Mark Lane (author)

 Mark Lane (February 24, 1927 – May 10, 2016) was an American attorney, New York state legislator, civil rights activist, and Vietnam war-crimes investigator.
-Sometimes referred to as a gadfly, Lane is best known as a leading researcher, author, and conspiracy theorist on the assassination of U.S. President John F. Kennedy.
+Lane is best known as a leading researcher, author, and conspiracy theorist on the assassination of U.S. President John F. Kennedy.

 Lane authored or co-authored a dozen books, including five on the JFK assassination, the most notable of which was Rush to Judgment (1966).
 It reached number one on The New York Times bestseller list.
 The book was written as a trial lawyer's adversarial argument against the methods and conclusions of the Warren Commission.
 Lane's lifelong involvement with the JFK assassination began shortly after the events in Dallas when he was retained by Marguerite Oswald, mother of accused assassin Lee Harvey Oswald, to represent her murdered son before the Warren Commission.
 Lane later defended other publicly scorned outcasts such as convicted assassin James Earl Ray, American Indian Movement activists Dennis Banks and Russell Means, and cult leader Jim Jones.
 One of Lane's most gratifying legal achievements came in 1989 when he obtained the release of James Richardson, an African-American man wrongfully convicted of murdering his own children.

 Early life and career

 Mark Lane was born in the Bronx, a borough of New York City, on February 24, 1927.
 He was the son of Harry and Elizabeth Levin (Levin was changed to Lane in the 1920s), and was raised in the Flatbush neighborhood of Brooklyn.
+His sister was the historian Ann J. Lane.
 He served in the U.S. Army from 1945 to 1946.
 It was soon after the end of World War II, and he was stationed in Austria.
 He earned his undergraduate degree from Long Island University, and then received a Bachelor of Laws from Brooklyn Law School in 1951.
 As a law student, he was the administrative assistant to the National Lawyers Guild.
 He once organized a fund-raising event for the Guild at Town Hall in New York City; it featured blacklisted American folk singer Pete Seeger, blues artist Sonny Terry, and the Austrian-born singer Martha Schlamme whom Lane subsequently married.

 Following his admission to the New York bar in 1951, Lane established a practice with Seymour Ostrow in East Harlem.
 Although Lane acquired a reputation as "a defender of the poor and oppressed", Ostrow later asserted that Lane was "motivated more by his ambition and quest for publicity than any dedication to a cause or concern for the interest of his clients."
 Their partnership dissolved in the late 1950s.
+In 1956 Lane began his political involvement as a key worker in the successful election campaign of Alfred E. Santangelo for Congress.
+Afterwards he was appointed as his executive assistant and ran his New York congressional office for three years.